 - Pour the tomato sauce into a large sauté pan.
 Bring to a simmer and cook, stirring occasionally.

 - Add the cooked meatballs to the sauce, stirring to ensure they are well coated.
 You can then garnish with grated Parmesan cheese and basil, if you like.
-(Full ingredients and instructions are in the recipe card below.)

 The Tomato Sauce